inspironman/Gambling-Game/README.md

 # Gambling-Game
-Slot machine Gambling Game using basics of Python.
-Used random and os module.
+Slot machine Gambling Game using basics of Python and modules like random and os.

 It is a gambling game using basics of python, here i used random module to spin the slot machine and used os module to clear the console screen.
 Player can deposit the amount according the choice and make bet between $1 to $100 at a time.